David Kang: Arrest, trial, and sentence

 Kang was arrested and taken to Sydney Police Centre on Goulburn Street.
 On the following day, he appeared in court and, facing six charges, including two under the Federal Crimes (Internationally Protected Persons) Act 1976 (Cth) (i.e., attacking an internationally protected person) and charges of illegally using a firearm, possessing a firearm, affray, and assault, was remanded in custody until 4 February 1994.
 If convicted on all counts, Kang could have received a 20-year sentence.

 In court, Kang testified that he was suffering from depression and was protesting the plight of Cambodian refugees in Australia.
 Kang had previously written letters to the Prince of Wales, the President of the United States, the United Nations, and the Pope, among others, and had received a form letter reply from the Prince.
 Kang was found guilty of threatening unlawful violence and sentenced to 500 hours of community service.

-11 years after the event, Kang said of the incident, "What happened 11 years ago was an extremely traumatic experience and I have certainly moved on in my life and now I have become a barrister here in Sydney."
-He also emphasized he did not intend to hurt anyone during his protest.
+In 2005, Kang said of the incident, "What happened 11 years ago was an extremely traumatic experience and I have certainly moved on in my life and now I have become a barrister here in Sydney."
+He also emphasised he had not intended to hurt anyone during his protest.